Luxembourg: Personal Taxation

-For taxation purposes, an individual is either resident or non-resident, and nationality is not a factor in determining tax status.
-An individual is considered resident in Luxembourg if he maintains a residence there with the intention of remaining on other than a temporary basis.
-A stay of more than six months amounts to residence.
-In legal terms, an individual is resident if either his tax domicile (domicile fiscale or Wohnsitz) or his usual abode (lieu de sejour habituel or gewohnlicher Aufenhalt) is in Luxembourg.
+For taxation purposes, an individual is either resident or non-resident; nationality is not a factor in determining tax status.
+An individual is deemed resident in Luxembourg if he or she maintains a residence there and intends to remain for at least six months.
+In legal terms, an individual is resident if either his or her tax domicile (French: domicile financiale) or usual abode (lieu de séjour habituel) is in Luxembourg.

-- not have been resident or subject to Luxembourg income tax on professional income in the previous five years;
+- not have been a Luxembourg tax resident or residing less than 150 km from Luxembourg or receiving income taxable in Luxembourg in the previous five years

-- not replace any employee which is not covered by the Circular.
+- not replace any employee who is not benefiting from the regime.

 When the criteria have been met, the following expenses qualify for tax-exempt status: